 • Use optical fibers to guide light between modular elements.

 • Make sure these have compatible connectors to ensure tight seal between modular component and cable.
-The Ossila Optical Spectrometer uses SMA connectors.
+The Ossila USB Spectrometer uses SMA connectors.

 • If your signal is low when using optical fibers, you may need to replace them.
 Check the attenuation of your cable at the wavelength you are measuring.
 If this is particularly low, this may be inappropriate for low level signals such as absorbance.